Gameday inactives, injuries and weather: Week 4

 seattle

+Inactives: S Jamal Adams, CB Neiko Thorpe, LB Jordyn Brooks, RB Carlos Hyde, C Kyle E. Fuller, CB Quinton Dunbar and S Lano Hill

-Lineup notes: RB Chris Carson (knee) is listed as questionable, but he was a full participant Friday.
-RB Carlos Hyde (shoulder) was limited all week and is questionable.
+Lineup notes: RB Chris Carson (knee) quickly overcame a mild sprain and is ready to go.
+RB Carlos Hyde (shoulder) was limited all week and will not play.

 miami